jarlah/magic-card-scraper/README.md

-# magicscraper

-Card database must be manually filled by going into repl and doing the following:

-    lein repl
-    (use 'magicscraper.repl)
-    (start-server)
-    (use 'magicscraper.models.db)
-    (populate-sets)
-    (populate-cards)

-This will fill in card details for Theros, Born of the gods and Journey into nyx.

 # TODOS

 The sets table is not currently used.
-I have hard coded the card population on the three above mentioned sets.
+I have hard coded the card population on the Theros block.
 I am next going to populate cards within all the sets that is currently searchable on wizards.com.
 This will produce some identical card names in different sets, but I plan to create a view or search feature where each card name is only displayed once